ejilay/nginx-rtmp-webdav/README.md

-# Docker-nginx-rtmp
+# nginx-rtmp-webdav
-Docker image for an RTMP/HLS server running on nginx
+Docker image for an RTMP/HLS server running on nginx with webdav support

 NGINX Version 1.9.10
 nginx-rtmp-module Version 1.1.7